 We also invest in long-term partnerships, through which we ensure high-quality coffee, support the well-being of the farmers and develop sustainable practices throughout the supply chain.
 We care about the people who work for us, both in the heart of Helsinki in Vallila and on family farms in Uganda or Honduras

 In addition to the sustainability of the coffee supply chain, we operate in an environmentally and climate-friendly way in our Vallila roastery.
-We use 100% renewable electricity and are constantly developing our waste management and other processes to increase our recycling rate and minimize production losses.
-Our goal is to reduce the amount of mixed waste generated in our processes to zero and increase the recycling rate to 80% by the end of 2022.
+Since 2020, we have used either renewable (wind) or at least CO2-free electricity (nuclear power).
+By 2030, our goal is to permanently use electricity exclusively from renewable sources.
+We are constantly developing our waste management and processes, which increase our recycling rate and minimize the loss that occurs in production.
+Our goal is to reduce the amount of mixed waste generated in our processes to zero.
+During the first half of 2023, we have already managed to maintain our recycling rate at 80%.

-The latest example of a circular economy project is the recycling of biowaste generated in our roastery as a by-product of coffee production to our partner Labio’s biogas plant.
-There biogas is produced from the biowaste, which in turn we use to roast new coffee.
-About a million kilos of coffee is roasted with the biogas produced this way.
+One example of a circular economy project is the recycling of biowaste generated as a side stream of coffee production at our roastery to our partner Labio’s biogas plant, where biogas is produced from biowaste, which in turn is used to roast new coffee.
+We roast approx. one million kilos of coffee with this biogas per year.

 We are constantly developing new, more environmentally friendly packaging solutions and production technologies.
 Our vision is that by 2030, all Meira packaging will be made from 100% recyclable, recycled or renewable material.
-This requires a lot of systematic work together with our partners.
+This requires a lot of systematic work together with our partners which we persistently take forward under the leadership of our experts from procurement and product development.